Anderson da Silva (footballer, born 1975)

-Anderson Da Silva (born May 12, 1975) is a Brazilian footballer who plays as a defender for Madiun Putra.
+Anderson Da Silva (born May 12, 1975) is a Brazilian former footballer who plays as a defender.

 Career in Indonesia

-Anderson began his career in Indonesia where he joined PSS Sleman after being recruited from the CFZ do Rio in Rio de Janeiro.
+Anderson began his career in Indonesia, where he joined PSS Sleman after being recruited from the CFZ do Rio in Rio de Janeiro.
 In 2008, he moved to the city of Surabaya exactly in the Persebaya Surabaya.
 In the 2010–11 season, he played for the club Mitra Kukar.
-In opening season 2011–12 he moved to Persik Kediri.
+In opening season 2011–12, he moved to Persik Kediri.